Romanticism

 W. J. Long defines Romanticism in the following words:

-the protest against the bondage of rules, the return to nature and the human heart, the interest in old sagas and mediaeval romances as suggestive of a heroic age, the sympathy with the toilers of the world, the emphasis upon individual genius, and the return to Milton and the Elizabethans, instead of to Pope and Dryden for literary models.”
+The protest against the bondage of rules, the return to nature and the human heart, the interest in old sagas and mediaeval romances as suggestive of a heroic age, the sympathy with the toilers of the world, the emphasis upon individual genius, and the return to Milton and the Elizabethans, instead of to Pope and Dryden for literary models.”

 The term Romanticism was first used in Germany in the late 1700s when critics August and Friedrich Schlegel wrote about romantische Poesie or romantic poetry.
 Friedrich Schlegel, also a German poet, described literature of the Romantic Period as